marcarmstrong1/NaiveBayesReviews/README.md

 4. Test Accuracy of model (Simple Lexicons get 40% and SOTA on HuggingFace gets 60-70%): In Progress
 5. Summarize findings of likes and dislikes (maybe n-gram?) to recommend to team: NOT Started

-The project scope is simple but should showcase some unique text analysis thinking.
-The project will become even simpler if all 5-star and 1-star reviews only talk about the game and not the expereince of buying.
-Likely will not be creating a neural net as it may be overkill.
-Might come back over top to create one.
-But likely not.
+The project scope is simple but should showcase the effectiveness of simple models for sentiment.
+My thought is that the words used in 4&5 star reviews is significantly different than 1&2 stars.

 Currently, need to fix review data to be string format to run classifier.
 Also need to remove NaN from review data.

+I am thinking that a simple model can be as effective as SOTA from Huggingface.